 The Texas Department of Information Resources is the state agency charged with protecting the state’s data and critical technology infrastructure, managing a multi-million-dollar cooperative contracts program, and providing strategic technology leadership, solutions, and innovation to all levels of Texas government.
 DIR is a fast-paced and collaborative environment with highly motivated and engaged employees dedicated to achieving the best value for the state.

 In this role, the individual will perform advanced technical and administrative support on statewide contracts for the Chief Procurement Office (CPO) in the Contract Management Office.
-Work involves analyzing, evaluating, reviewing, and processing contracts and amendments, administration of files and processes within contracts database, and managing and monitoring the performance of vendors for numerous statewide information technology contracts to ensure compliance and customer satisfaction.
+Work involves analyzing, evaluating, reviewing, and processing contracts and amendments, administration of files and processes within the contracts database, and managing and monitoring the performance of vendors for numerous statewide information technology contracts to ensure compliance and customer satisfaction.
 Works with the information technology (IT) vendor community to meet customer IT goods and services requirements.
-Works under the minimal supervision of the Contracts Management team with extensive latitude for the use of initiative and independent judgment.
+Works under the minimal supervision of the Director of the Contracts Management Office with extensive latitude for the use of initiative and independent judgment.

 WHAT WE DO

 The ideal candidate will have the ability to highlight their strengths in the following functions: